bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

   [PHP "namespace" keyword](http://www.php.net/manual/en/language.namespaces.definition.php).
   `\` is not a valid namespace.

+- "Namespace Separator" refers to the symbol `\` (backslash).

 - A "Fully Qualified Name" refers to the full identifier of a namespace or a class, as defined by [PHP's name resolution rules](http://php.net/manual/en/language.namespaces.rules.php).
+  For the scope of this specification, fully qualified names always include the leading namespace separator.

 - The "Unqualified Name" is the part of a fully qualified name that succeeds the last namespace separator.
 Given a fully qualified name of `\Foo\Bar\Baz\Qux`,